loftwah/downscope/src/pages/chapter-six.md

 The meeting continued with additional details about documentation requirements, review schedules, and Derek's expectations for "visible transformation" in Connor's approach.
 By the time they concluded, the message was clear beneath the supportive language: meet an increasingly complex and ambiguous set of requirements within arbitrary timelines, or face termination.

-As Connor returned to his desk, the PIP document feeling impossibly heavy in his hands, the rational part of his brain recognized the futility of the situation.
+As Connor closed the video call and turned back to his work, the PIP document feeling impossibly heavy in his hands, the rational part of his brain recognized the futility of the situation.
 The goals were deliberately vague, the timelines deliberately compressed, the evaluation criteria deliberately subjective.
 Success within this framework wasn't merely difficult; it was structurally impossible.

 Yet professional pride and financial necessity demanded he make the attempt.
 Opening his laptop, Connor began outlining the architectural vision document due in three days, mentally calculating how many consecutive hours he would need to work to produce something approximating Derek's nebulous expectations.
 The math was discouraging—even with minimal sleep and maximum effort, creating a comprehensive architectural redesign with the required PEAK methodology documentation would likely take at least twice the allocated time.